mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 town that it is administered by.
 Now we will use ratio classification to classify the farms by area.

-First, save your rural symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` dialog.
+* Save your rural symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` dialog.

 We're going to reclassify the layer, so existing classes will be lost if not saved.

+* Close the :guilabel:`Style` dialog.
-Once you're done, close the :guilabel:`Style` dialog and open the layer attributes for the :guilabel:`rural` layer.
+* Open the layer attributes for the :guilabel:`rural` layer.

 We want to classify these farms by area, but there's a problem: they don't have an area field!
 We'll have to make one.

-First, enter edit mode by clicking this button:
+* Enter edit mode by clicking this button:

 .. image:: ../_static/classification/013.png
    :align: center

-Then add a new column with this button:
+* Add a new column with this button:

 .. image:: ../_static/classification/014.png
    :align: center

-A dialog appears.
-Set it up like this:
+* Set up the dialog that appears, like this:

 .. image:: ../_static/classification/015.png
    :align: center

-Now click :guilabel:`OK`.
+* Click :guilabel:`OK`.

 The new field will be added (at the far right of the table; you may need to scroll horizontally to see it).
 However, at the moment it is not populated, it just has a lot of :kbd:`NULL` values.

 To solve this problem, we'll need to calculate the areas.

-Open the field
+* Open the field calculator:
-calculator:

 .. image:: ../_static/classification/016.png
    :align: center